CHAOS-Community/CHAOS-API-Documentation/source/API/MCM/MetadataSchema.rst

          :auth logged_in:
          :auth Write_permission: you need to have write-permissions to the MetadataSchema
-         :param metadataSchemaGUID: the GUID of the schema to update
+         :param guid: the GUID of the schema to update
          :param name: a new (or the same) name for schema
          :param schemaXml: a new (or the same) XML for the schema
          :returns: The GUID of the updated MetadataSchema